MissVeronica/um-recaptcha-score-log/README.md

 User IP address

 ### Country
-User IP location according to the shortcode [cfgeo return="country"] by CF_Geoplugin
+User IP location according to the shortcode [cfgeo return="country"] by the CF_Geoplugin

 ### Browser
-User browser and version according to the shortcodes [cfgeo return="browser"] [cfgeo return="browser_version"] by CF_Geoplugin
+User browser and version according to the shortcodes [cfgeo return="browser"] [cfgeo return="browser_version"] by the CF_Geoplugin

 ### Platform
-User platform according to the shortcode [cfgeo return="platform"] by CF_Geoplugin
+User platform according to the shortcode [cfgeo return="platform"] by the CF_Geoplugin

 ### username
 UM username/user_login entered by the User